From Concept to Prototype to Market for Your New Electronic Product

 There are no formal prerequisites for this course.
 Although some type of tech background will be beneficial for the product development lessons.

-What preparation is required before the course begins?
+What preparation is required before starting the course?

 The main preparation necessary is for you to come with an open mind ready to learn!